 Combination Ceiling Design

-With so many wooden ceiling designs to choose from, it can be quite understandable why it would be challenging to pick out or stick just one particular design.
+With so many wooden overhead designs to choose from, it can be quite understandable why it would be challenging to pick out or stick just one particular design.
 All you need to make sure is that your designs are cohesive and meaningful and that they’d work for the space that you’re creating.

 Everything really is up in the air and completely up to you at the end of the day.

-Wood Wallpaper On Ceiling
+Wooden Wallpaper On Ceiling

-This can create a unique look and there are tons of options for you to choose from because there are literally hundreds of wallpaper designs to choose from and they can come in every color, pattern, and wood grain imaginable.
+This can create a unique look, and there are tons of options for you to choose from because there are literally hundreds of wallpaper designs to choose from, and they can come in every color, pattern, and wood grain imaginable.

-Ceiling Wooden Moldings
+Ceiling Moldings

 It can come in a lot of various materials.
-Wooden moldings on the ceiling are some of the most original decorations that you can use to decorate your ceilings.
+Wooden moldings on the overhead are some of the most original decorations that you can use to decorate your ceilings.
 They’re quite versatile as they can work with either modern or classical interiors.

 They can definitely make your ceiling design unique and you can get them custom made or you can buy them in prefabricated pieces.